FAQs

 What if I have paid a deposit for the trip and I can no longer go?

-If you can no longer go, it may be possible to transfer the booking to another suitable person, provided that written notice is given at least 30 days prior to departure.
-An administration fee of £50 will be charged plus any costs imposed by Into Peru for its suppliers.
+If you can no longer go, it may be possible to transfer the booking to another suitable person, provided that written notice is given at least 14 days prior to departure.
+Train tickets are not transferable, An administration fee of $50 US Dollars will be charged plus any costs imposed by Into Peru’s suppliers.

 How will I be identified once I arrive at the airport?